How to Declutter your Devices?

 It's officially been spring for over a month, but with the long winter we've experienced this year, we are just now getting those awesome spring temperatures.
 I don't know about you, but I clean better when the sun is shining and the weather is warmer.
-Springtime is a great time shake off that winter dust and to clean out all of that clutter, giving you and your items a fresh start.
+Springtime is a great time to shake off that winter dust and clean out all of that clutter, giving you and your items a fresh start.
 While you're cleaning out that clutter, don't forget about your tech devices and gadgets.
-If you're like me, you spend a lot of time your tech devices and over time our computers, phones, and tablets can slow down because they are cluttered with junk.
+If you're like me, you spend a lot of time on your tech devices and over time our computers, phones, and tablets can slow down because they are cluttered with junk.
 So, when you're doing your spring cleaning, don’t forget to clean up your tech.
 There are obvious things you should do like deleting old text messages, emails and photos, but there are a host of other things you should be doing.
-I get questions constantly from our customers at Integral about all of the time about what things should you should do to spring clean your tech, so your favorite tech expert has put together a list of tips to get control of your digital clutter:
+I get questions constantly from our customers at Integral all of the time about what things should you should do to spring clean your tech, so your favorite tech expert has put together a list of tips to get control of your digital clutter:

 1. Change Your Passwords For All of Your Online Accounts.
 It’s always a good idea to change your passwords every so often, so why not do it this spring?
 There are too many data breaches occurring where your personal information is leaked into the hands of cyber-criminals.
 You wouldn't believe the number of calls we get at the office of people who have had their personal information stolen because they hadn't changed their passwords for years.
 If you make it a habit to change your passwords on a regular basis, you can avoid your personal information falling into the wrong hands.
 Using a Passphrase instead of a password helps you create passwords you can easily remember.
 Need help with creating a passphrase, visit www.useapassphrase.com.
 Passphrases are more secure than your standard password and are so much easier to remember.
 Creating passphrases along with using password management software such as LastPass (www.lastpass.com) or the password management system built into web browsers, such as Google Chrome, Opera, and Firefox will keep your personal information safe.